NULLKrypt3rs/CTFs/VolgaCTF-2018/SEOkings.md

 xhr.open("GET", "file:///opt/seo-kings/config.ru");
 ```

-Nothing worked, now it was confusing , I pinged the admin again and it was silly of me to make the request 'asynchronously', well I don't know js much, and as the clock was ticking so didn't care to look for the function definition of xhr.open() , the third parameter was to be made false to make a synchronous request.
+Nothing worked, now it was confusing , I pinged the admin again, he suggested to use *synchronous* request instead.
+It was silly of me to make the request '*asynchronously*', well I don't know js much, and as the clock was ticking so didn't care to look for the function definition of `xhr.open()` .

+Well to make it synchronous the third parameter, was to be made false.
+Obviously, it needed some time to read the file, so the synchronous request.

-The whole script was generated by '**Postman**', I just made the request and clicked on it's code option to get a xhr code ( sweet :p ).
+The whole script was generated by '**[Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?utm_source=chrome-app-launcher-info-dialog)**', I just made the request and clicked on it's code option to get a xhr code ( sweet :p ).
 So, obviously I didn't know about the synchronous/ asynchronous thing here.

 Anyway coming back to the point, I changed it to :